ayellapragada/Fafbook/README.md

 While all the necessary information is done for a profile, and to interact with them, the main 3 sections of a user profile of photos, friends, and about, can be expanded.

-### Messaging

-One of the key features of Facebook is the ability to real time chat with someone at any time.
-I will implement this using the Pusher API.

 ### Notifications